kalbfuss/pyframe/README.md

 - webdavclient3
 - yaml

-All packages are available on [pypi.org](https://pypi.org) and can be installed using the *pip* command.
-Where possible/available, packages should be installed using the distribution package manager (e.g. *apt* on Debian/Ubuntu).
+All packages are available on [pypi.org](https://pypi.org) and can be installed using the "pip install" (or "pip3 install") command.
+Where possible/available, packages should be installed using the distribution package manager (e.g  "apt" on Debian/Ubuntu).

-Pyframe further requires the following (non-python) libraries to be installed:
+Pyframe further requires the following (non-Python) libraries to be installed:

 - libxslt1.1
 - libmtdev1